Med-CORDEX/med-cordex.github.io/references.md

+---
+layout: References
+---

-# Med-CORDEX : reference documents and important links
+## Med-CORDEX : reference documents and important links

 You can find here the main reference documents and links for Med-CORDEX:
 - [The official CORDEX web page](https://cordex.org/)